sergiodxa/remix-auth/README.md

 - Full **Server-Side** Authentication
 - Complete **TypeScript** Support
 - **Strategy**-based Authentication
-- Easily handle **success and failure**
 - Implement **custom** strategies
-- Supports persistent **sessions**
+- Integrates with Remix's **cookies**

 ## Overview

-Remix Auth is a complete open-source authentication solution for Remix.run applications.
+Remix Auth is a complete open-source authentication solution for Remix applications.

 Heavily inspired by [Passport.js](https://passportjs.org), but completely rewrote it from scratch to work on top of the [Web Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 Remix Auth can be dropped in to any Remix-based application with minimal setup.